Trichopodus chuna Hamilton, 1822; Colisa chuna (Hamilton, 1822); Trichopodus sota Hamilton, 1822; Colisa sota (Hamilton, 1822)

 Hardness: 36 – 268 ppm

 Likely to prey on insects and other small invertebrates in nature.
 Captive fish will accept dried products but should also be offered plenty of small live or frozen foods such as Daphnia, Artemia, or bloodworm regularly to ensure development of optimal colour and condition.

 Small insects such as micro-crickets or Drosophila fruit flies are also suitable to use; it’s best to fill the stomachs of these by feeding them fish flakes or some kind of vegetable matter before offering them to the fish.

 Tankmates must be chosen with care since this species is slow-moving and will easily be intimidated or outcompeted for food by larger or more vigorous tankmates.

-Peaceful, pelagic cyprinids such as Microdevario, Trigonostigma, or smaller Pethia, Puntius, Rasbora, and Danio species make good choices as do some loaches such as Pangio spp. or peaceful nemacheilids.
-Territorial species such as many cichlids are best omitted.
+Peaceful, pelagic cyprinids make good choices as do less active loaches such as Pangio spp. or certain nemacheilids.
+Territorial or otherwise aggressive species are best omitted.

-Though not gregarious in the sense of schooling/shoaling fishes it does seem to require interaction with conspecifics and displays more interesting behaviour when maintained in numbers, meaning we recommend the purchase of no less than 4-6 specimens.
+Though not gregarious in the sense of schooling fishes it does seem to require interaction with conspecifics and displays more interesting behaviour when maintained in numbers, meaning the purchase of no less than 4-6 specimens is recommended.
 Groups develop noticeable hierarchies and you’ll often see dominant individuals chasing away their rivals at feeding time or when occupying their favourite spot.

 Adult females are brownish in colour, noticeably larger than males and possess a broad, brownish midlateral stripe extending posteriorly from behind the eye to the caudal peduncle.